Brazil Guide

 Brazil property is the highest rated of all property in South America, and is increasingly gaining a reputation for also being the best international investment property for sale.
 Building and construction costs for Brazil property are low compared with much of the developed world, and real estate in Brazil offers unique investment opportunities for investors who want to benefit from the capital growth and rental returns that are possible.

-“If you look at all of the facts, I don't think there is a better environment in all the world than Brazil.” —Samuel Zell
+“If you look at all of the facts, I don't think there is a better environment in all the world to invest than Brazil.” —Samuel Zell

 In 2004 Brazil targeted 2,000 miles of its costal area for development with the "Grow Northeast" program.
 The Fortaleza area alone, already the fastest growing area for tourism, will be receiving $4.5 billion.
 In preparation for the 13 million annual visitors that are expected, Fortaleza's International Airport will be expanded, upgrades will be made to the roads, telecommunications systems, public transportation, and health care facilities.

 In the past, popular cities like Paris or Barcelona have benefitted considerably from hosting the World Cup.
-This event will help put Fortaleza and the nearby northeastern cities on the world map.
+This event help put Fortaleza and the nearby northeastern cities on the world map.
 In certain areas of these host cities real estate values more than doubled during the years preceding the event.
-A city like Fortaleza, who's real estate ceiling has never been approached, may expect at least that much increased value.
+A city like Fortaleza, who's real estate ceiling has never been approached, has certainly been benefitting.

 back to top